-You can actually order keepsake baby tooth jewelry from marketplaces like Etsy!
-Sellers and artisans offer jewelry molded from the shape of your child’s tooth, and some even offer jewelry designs that incorporate the actual teeth as charms or other parts of the design.
+You can get pendants or necklaces; the baby teeth can be covered in some material to preserve them better or to dazzle them up.
+You can even find rings that incorporate teeth in their design.
 As a slightly bizarre side note, you can also legally sell baby teeth on Etsy, and most sellers charge about $5 per tooth.

 Once your child gets into later elementary school and middle school, the science fairs start coming.
 If you still have their baby teeth, your child can do fun projects with them, like testing the effects of different liquids on teeth!
 This project gets bonus points for encouraging them to brush more after drinking sugary, acidic drinks.

 So encourage your child’s scientific side and let them know about using their well-preserved baby teeth for awesome experiments that can help their schoolmates appreciate dental hygiene even more.
 And while we are touching on the topic of science: